hasii2011/metamenus/README.md

 - Each menu item will trigger a method on the parent.
 The methods names may be explicitly defined on the constructor, generated automatically or both.

-- Allows the user to enable or disable a menu item or an entire menu given its label.
+- Allows the developer to enable or disable a menu item or an entire menu given its label.

 - Supplies EVT_BEFOREMENU and EVT_AFTERMENU, events that are triggered